rivas-lab/covid19/UKB_covid19_GWAS/DATA_README.md

 This document explains the set of availalbe files.
 Please check [README](README.md) for the summary of our analysis.

+## Version `20200422`

+- We included the X-chromosome association statistics for files with `BMI_Townsend` in its file name.

 ## Version `20200421`

 We have the following files are available in this dataset.
 All summary statistics files are on hg19, with the exception of the exome dataset (hg38).